authelia/doks/content/en/configuration/second-factor/time-based-one-time-password.md

 toc: true
 ---

+The OTP method _Authelia_ uses is the Time-Based One-Time Password Algorithm (TOTP) [RFC6238] which is an extension of HMAC-Based One-Time Password Algorithm (HOTP) [RFC4226].

 You have the option to tune the settings of the TOTP generation, and you can see a full example of TOTP configuration below, as well as sections describing them.